What is an abdomen Ultrasound?

 Once the imaging is completed, the clear gel will be wiped off your skin.
 Any portions that are not wiped off will dry quickly.
 The gel does not usually stain or discolour clothing.

 This examination is usually completed within 10-20 minutes.
 You should be able to resume your normal activities immediately.

 How much does a private Abdominal Ultrasound Cost

-We believe that ultrasound scans in London should be affordable and the cost should not be a limiting factor on your decision of getting a faster diagnosis and better treatment.
+We believe that ultrasound tests in London should be affordable, and the cost should not be a limiting factor in your decision to get a faster diagnosis and better treatment.
 You will therefore find the price of our imaging services surprisingly affordable.